trangdata/tpot-fss-ms/manuscript.md

 H2O.ai [@sOdEzGT3] automates data preprocessing, hyperparameter tuning, random grid search and stacked ensembles in a distributed ML platform in multiple languages.
 Finally, Xcessiv [@HA8l3lpi] provides web-based application for quick, scalable, and automated hyper-parameter tuning and stacked ensembling in Python.

-Tree-based Pipeline Optimization Tool (TPOT) is a genetic programming-based AutoML system that automates the laborious process of designing a ML pipeline to solve a supervised learning problem.
-At its core, TPOT uses genetic programming (GP) [@NopW1Vw3] to optimize a series of feature selectors, preprocessors and ML models with the objective of maximizing classification accuracy.
+Tree-based Pipeline Optimization Tool (TPOT) is a genetic programming-based AutoML system that uses genetic programming (GP) [@NopW1Vw3] to optimize a series of feature selectors, preprocessors and ML models with the objective of maximizing classification accuracy.
-While most AutoML systems primarily focus on model selection and hyperparameter optimization, TPOT also pays attention to feature selection and feature engineering in building a complete pipeline.
-Applying GP with the NSGA-II Pareto optimization [@iBP5Naag], TPOT optimizes the accuracy achieved by the pipeline while accounting for its complexity.
+While most AutoML systems primarily focus on model selection and hyperparameter optimization, TPOT also pays attention to feature selection and feature engineering by evaludating the complete pipelines based on their cross-validated score such as mean squared error or balanced accuracy.
-Specifically, to automatically generate and optimize these machine learning pipelines, TPOT utilizes the Python package DEAP [@Gcs0HrMy] to implement the GP algorithm.

 Given no a priori knowledge about the problem, TPOT has been showed to frequently outperform standard machine learning analyses [@QkGSlAB3; @JEn7WIoN].
 Effort has been made to specialize TPOT for human genetics research, which results in a useful extended version of TPOT, TPOT-MDR, that features Multifactor Dimensionality Reduction and an Expert Knowledge Filter [@AvvI4W9K].
-However, at the current stage, TPOT still requires great computational expense to analyze large datasets such as in genome-wide association studies or gene expression analyses.
+However, at the current stage, TPOT still requires great computational expense to analyze large datasets such as in genome-wide association studies (GWAS) or gene expression analyses.
 Consequently, application of TPOT on real-world datasets has been limited to small sets of features [@3LGbkjqK].

 In this work, we introduce two new features implemented in TPOT that helps increase the system’s scalability.
 First, the Dataset Selector (DS) allows the users to pass specific subsets of the features, reducing the computational expense of TPOT at the beginning of each pipeline to only evaluate on a smaller subset of data rather than the entire dataset.
-Consequently, DS makes TPOT applicable on large data sets by slicing the data into smaller sets of features (*e.g.* genes) and allowing genetic algorithm to select the best subset in the final pipeline.
+Consequently, DS increases TPOT's efficiency in application on large data sets by slicing the data into smaller sets of features (*e.g.* genes) and allowing genetic algorithm to select the best subset in the final pipeline.
 Second, Template enables the option for strongly typed GP, a method to enforce type constraints in genetic programming.
 By letting users specify a desired structure of the resulting machine learning pipeline, Template helps reduce TPOT computation time and potentially provide more interpretable results.